-During the 2021 commercial fishing season, the DFO Stock Assessment and Research Division (StAR) received a total of 1,910 spawner index samples for processing, which was up from 1,813 spawner index samples in 2020.
-The average number of samples per week was 318 which was lower than the most recent years (343 in 2020 and 399 in 2019).
-The sampling quantity in the last couple of years has been impacted negatively by COVID-19 health and safety restrictions imposed on the at-sea observer program.
+During the 2022 commercial fishing season, the DFO Stock Assessment and Research Division (StAR) received a total of 1,837 spawner index samples for processing, which was down from 1,910 spawner index samples in 2021.
+The average number of samples per week was 306 which was lower than the most recent years (318 in 2021 and 343 in 2020).
 The spawner index sample data were processed and analyzed by StAR and in-season advice on stock strength was provided to fishery managers based on sample results.